refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 The following basic view component props has been removed:

--   The `cardProps` prop is removed from all basic views components.
-Use `wrapperProps` prop instead.
+-   The `cardProps` prop has been removed from all basic views components.
+Use the `wrapperProps` prop instead.

     ```diff
       <List